clessn/clessn-blend/Pipelines/Refiners/README.md

     7. Rename `template_README.md` as `README.md`.
     8. Open and modify the `README.md` to describe the refiner in non-technical language.
     11. Push in CLESSN-blend
-11. Start coding using `code/code.R` and `README.md`
+11. Start coding
     1. Open Rprojet in the folder of your refiner.
-    2. `Code.R`: open to code as it's the code template.
+    2. Open `code/code.R`: open to code as it's the code template.
 Content is related to automating your refiner.
 13. Create the refiner
     1. Change line 111 and put the refiner name in snake_case
     2. In MAIN: that's where your code will go and where you'll be able to test it.